MarsTeam2024/WRO-2024/README.md

 •	"void U_Turn()" Is used to change the Vehicle's direction (clockwise/counter-clockwise) at the end of the second lap.
 (Obstacle Challenge Only)

+•	"void Lap_8()" This function is used to do a U-Turn at the end of the second lap.
+(Obstacle Challenge Only)

+•	"void Lap_12()" This function is used to stop the Vehicle at the starting section after completing the 3 laps.
+(Obstacle Challenge Only)

 There are 2 different Algorithms for each Challenge, starting with:

 **Open Challenge:**